City Guides Provence-Alpes-Côte d'Azur

 6. Lazy Day at the Beach

-To avoid contact with the stones, the beaches are fitted with lounge chairs – Nice’s iconic blue chairs – and it is highly recommended to use special shoes to walk on the beach or take a bath.
+To avoid contact with the stones, the beaches are fitted with lounge chairs, and it is highly recommended to use special shoes to walk on the beach or take a bath.

 The public beaches offer limited facilities, while the private beaches have luxurious amenities (changing cabins, towels) and bars and restaurants with seaside service.
-Some of these private beaches, like Blue Beach and Castel Beach, are amongst the most glamorous beaches on the French Riviera.
+Some of these private beaches, like Blue Beach and Beau Rivage, are amongst the most glamorous beaches on the French Riviera.

-Why follow the tourist crowds if you can craft your own boat tour?
-Rent a boat in Nice and plan a day out admiring the city from the water or visiting places like Cap Ferrat and Cap d’Ail.
+Why follow other tourists if you can craft your own boat tour with your family or friends?
+Rent a boat in Nice, with or without a skipper, and plan a day out admiring the city from the water or visiting places like Cap Ferrat and Cap d’Ail.
 With its azure waters, colorful towns, and natural wonders, the French Riviera is the ideal destination for sailing.

 Cimiez Monastery - Nice

 If you are looking for a cultural day in Nice, what to do?
-We suggest visiting Cimiez Hill, a calm neighborhood in Nice with a serene atmosphere far from the Old Town’s hustle and bustle.
+I suggest visiting Cimiez Hill, a calm neighborhood on the hills of Nice with a serene atmosphere far from the Old Town’s hustle and bustle.

 Located 2km north of Vieux Nice, Cimiez is a beautiful place for a stroll.
-It also has some interesting attractions, like the Cimiez Arenas and Gardens, the Archaeological Museum, and the Matisse Museum.
+It also has some Nice tourist attractions, like the Cimiez Monastery, Nice’s Archaeological Site and Archaeological Museum, the Chagall Museum, and the Matisse Museum.
 The historical monuments of Valrose Castle and Regina Palace are also located in Cimiez.

 Cimiez also hosts popular city events like the Gourd Festival or the Nice Jazz Festival.